nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `done INDEX/TASKNAME`

 > * Marks the task at the specified index as complete
 > * If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 If only one task is found, it will be marked as done.
-Otherwise, matching names and their indices are displayed.
+Otherwise, matching tasks and their indices are displayed.
 The user can then proceed with marking a task as complete using the index of the appropriate task.

 Examples:
 * `done 1`